Welcome to the Music Department: Curriculum Information 2018 - 2019

 Group and solo performance based tasks designed to improve confidence.

 Practical based compositional tasks covering keys, chords, cadences and melody writing.
-The year ends with the pupils composing their own original piece.
+The year ends with students composing their own original piece.

 Sequencing and multi-track recording.
 Using Sibelius to develop skills and confidence in notation.